craftercms/docs/source/developers/developer-workflow/connecting-prod-cms-to-dev-workflow.rst

 Typically a development  process is supported by a Git repository with workflow and tooling on top of it.
 Organizations use a wide variety of solutions both on-prem and in the cloud including BitBucket, GitHub, GitLab and others.
 It’s the **Master** branch that serves as the root of the DevOps workflow.
 For further reference we’ll call this Master branch in this repository the Production Code repository.
 It’s worth noting that any Git-based repository will work.
 That said, a Git repository that has a Web UI and integration hooks on top of it (like the examples mentioned) is ideal.

-At a very high level, the project for your site (e.g., my.com) in your Production Crafter CMS' authoring server Crafter Studio is configured to be “connected” with your production code repository.
+At a very high level, the project for your site (e.g., my.com) in your Production CrafterCMS' authoring server Crafter Studio is configured to be “connected” with your production code repository.

 Said more simply, your Production Content repository and process is connected with your Production Code repository and process (as shown in the figure below).
 In effect they are one, distributed repository.